nuaasxr/vitlld/README.md

 # vitlld
-The data and Code of "ViT with diamond patches for lane line detection under occlusion"
+The Data and Code of "ViT with diamond patches for lane line detection under occlusion"